-Haunting the Graveyard to Unearth the Story of the Coker Settlement will be published in 2019.
+Haunting the Graveyard: Unearthing the Story of the Coker Settlement will be released in September of 2019.

 When distracted from working on her novel about Hedda Burgemeister and Otto Koehler, tentatively titled An Ostrich Plume Hat, Gayle tells stories through collages, which can be viewed at http://postcardssanantonio.com/.
 She tweets under @postcardsfromsa.